Admissions Requirements (Class of 2024, Entering Fall 2021)

 - Match with the mission

-- First generation in family to complete a four-year degree (not including custodial parents)
+- First generation in family to complete a four-year degree (only consider custodial parent[s])

 - From an under-resourced community (environmentally or economically underserved background)